 A truly world-class cellist and regular guest at most major international music festivals, including the Salzburg and Verbier Festival, Mischa Maisky has collaborated with conductors including Leonard Bernstein, Carlo Maria Giulini, Lorin Maazel, Zubin Mehta, Riccardo Muti, Giuseppe Sinopoli, Vladimir Ashkenazy, Daniel Barenboim, James Levine, Charles Dutoit, Mariss Jansons, and Gustavo Dudamel and his partnerships have included artists such as Radu Lupu, Nelson Freire, Evgeny Kissin, Lang Lang, Peter Serkin, Yuri Bashmet, Vadim Repin, Maxim Vengerov, Joshua Bell, Julian Rachlin, and Janine Jansen to name just a few.
 During his career, he published many recordings, often in chamber ensembles, performing alongside pianist Martha Argerich and violinists Gidon Kremer and Sergio Tiempo.

-Mischa Maisky appears courtesy of Deutsche Grammophon GmbH.His page on Classical Archives.
+Mischa Maisky pictured courtesy of Deutsche Grammophon GmbH.